ipt-summer-school/dice-rolling-simulator/README.md

 A simple game for Day 1

 ## Description
 The program should roll the dice for you.
-Since the world we are in is imaginary, let's pretend that we can roll litarally ANY dice.
+Since the world we are in is imaginary, let's pretend that we can roll literally ANY dice.
 Therefore, we can roll a d<number> dice a <number> of times.
 For example, for 4d6 dice the output may be:
 ```txt
 3